-This subzone also includes all the contiguous and adjacent land up to the line of highest tidal action (as applied by the Bay Conservation and Development Commission (BCDC) in compliance with the McAteer-Petris Act); or the landward dike which circumscribes tidal inflow; or the nearest publicly-maintained road; whichever bounds the largest area of tidal marsh and channels.
+This subzone also includes all the contiguous and adjacent land up to Mean High Tide Line or five feet above Mean Sea Level where tidal marsh is present (as applied by the Bay Conservation and Development Commission (BCDC) in compliance with the McAteer-Petris Act); or the landward dike which circumscribes tidal inflow; or the nearest publicly-maintained road; whichever bounds the largest area of tidal marsh and channels.

-This subzone further includes a 100-foot wide band landward on undeveloped land, as measured from the line of highest tidal action, within which a flexible buffer could be delineated on a case-by-case basis.
+This subzone further includes a 100-foot wide band landward on undeveloped land, as measured from the Mean High Tide Line or five feet above Mean Sea Level where marsh is present, within which a flexible buffer could be delineated on a case-by-case basis.
 The purpose of this subzone is to define areas that should be left in their natural state because of their biological importance to the estuarine ecosystem.